eProsima/Fast-DDS-docs/docs/fastddsgen/pubsub_app/pubsub_app.rst

 Building a publish/subscribe application
 -----------------------------------------------

-The Fast DDS-Gen tool is used to build a fully functional publication/subscription application from an IDL file that defines the Topic under which messages are published and received.
+*Fast DDS-Gen* can be used to build a fully functional publication/subscription application from an IDL file that defines the Topic under which messages are published and received.
-The application generated allows the creation of as many publishers and subscribers as desired, all belonging to the same Domain and communicating using the same Topic.
+The application generated allows for the creation of as many publishers and subscribers as desired, all belonging to the same Domain and communicating using the same Topic.

 .. contents::